mrush-ilao/ilao-documentation/docs/source/cms_flowcharts.rst

 Technical Notes
 =================

+* Needs a configuration to allow staff to specify what theme to use and any theme variables within the paragraphs (should default to "default"
 * Needs a content format added that does not use CKeditor (named diagrams)
 * Needs a paragraph type of formatted text long that defaults to the diagrams format
 * Should be tagged to a content format of decision tree